SumaiyaMohammedHanif/sales-insights-analysis-dashboard/README.md

 This project is part of a Sales Analytics case study using Power BI and MySQL.
 The dashboard provides actionable insights into sales performance, profit margins, and customer trends for **AtliQ Hardware** (Codebasics dataset).

 ---
+## Data Source
+- The data used in this project simulates a real-world sales database for a fictional company named AtliQ Hardware.
+The dataset was provided in SQL format, containing transactions,customer, product, market, and date dimension tables.
+Data was loaded into MySQL using the SQL dump and later connected to Power BI via ODBC for further transformation and dashboarding.

+---

 ## Project Summary